dfelinto/blender-manual/manual/editors/file_browser.rst

 Contains OS-defined common directories, like the main user folder...

-Favorites
+Bookmarks
 ---------

 Contains folders that you want to be able to access often without having to navigate to them in the File Browser.
-To the right of that list are buttons to perform basic management actions on your favorites, e.g. add/remove an entry, move it up or down in the list, etc.
+To the right of that list are buttons to perform basic management actions on your bookmarks, e.g. add/remove an entry, move it up or down in the list, etc.